Three Historic Churches

 Albion United Reformed Church

 This church is situated on Stamford Street East and it was originally known as Albion Congregational Church.
-It is the third of the town’s trio of historic churches.
 The building is Gothic Revival in style erected in 1890/95 to a design by the architect John Brooke of Manchester.
-The stained-glass windows were designed by Sir Edward Burne-Jones and installed by William Morris & Co of West London.
+The stained-glass windows were designed by Sir Edward Burne-Jones and made by Morris & Co of London.
 The organ was built by Lewis & Co (Thomas Christopher Lewis) of Brixton, South London.